 - Barneveld, Wisconsin USA.
 We certify that by weight and value, all Robust products are at least 85% US content.
 Most are greater than 90%.

 Q?
 Why should I buy a Robust lathe?

 - Because you interact with a lathe differently than any other woodworking tool, you’ll appreciate our attention to ergonomics.
 Customers often tell us the Tilt-Away is worth its weight in gold.
 Stainless steel ways are really a plus.
 We don’t skimp on any of the components.
 Everything is very industrial quality and built to last.
 There is a seven-year warranty on everything.
 The list goes on… if you like nice tools that may be reason enough.
 Talk to anyone that uses a Robust lathe, our customers are our best sales people.

 - Lathes for North America are shipped fully assembled in a full box crate.
 We can usually arrange delivery right to your door.

 Q?
 Do you ship internationally?

 - Yes.
 Duties, fees, taxes, etc. are the responsibility of the buyer.
-There is a crating fee for international shipments.
+There may be a crating fee for international shipments.

 Q?
 How long does it take to get a lathe?

-- The American Beauty and Sweet 16 are built to order, they are typically shipped 6-8 weeks from order date.
+- The American Beauty and Sweet 16 are built to order, they are typically shipped about 8 weeks from order date.
+Times may vary though, depending on normal variations in sales volume and shop capacity.
 We try to keep major components for Scouts stocked and we finish assembly when we know which motor you want.
 We can usually have a Scout out the door in one to two weeks.
 Contact us for a more specific estimate on any of our lathes.